wethegamers/agis/setup-discord-webhook.md

 ## 🧪 **Test the Setup**
 After adding the secret, push any change to trigger the workflow and verify notifications work!
+# Discord Webhook Test

+This change will trigger the CI/CD pipeline to test Discord notifications.

+Mon Jun 30 08:40:13 AM BST 2025